the-virtual-brain/tvb-widgets/README.md

 This project has received funding from the European Union’s Horizon Europe Programme under the Specific Grant Agreement No. 101147319 (EBRAINS 2.0 Project).

+This projects also has contribution from @peeplika as part of Google Summer of Code, through INCF organization (https://summerofcode.withgoogle.com/programs/2024/organizations/incf).